-The fundamentals of Passive House design and construction deliver “high performance buildings” in terms of energy efficiency, comfort, healthy indoor air quality, durability, and lower cost of maintenance.
-The ways in which different groups of stakeholders’ experience and benefit from those performance factors will vary based on the needs, priorities, and preferences of the stakeholders.
-Scroll down to learn about whether and how Passive House makes sense for you.
+The fundamentals of Passive House design and construction deliver high-performance buildings in terms of energy efficiency, comfort, healthy indoor air quality, durability, and lower cost of maintenance.
+The ways in which different groups of stakeholders experience and benefit from those performance factors vary based on the needs, priorities, and preferences of the stakeholders.
+Scroll down to learn about how Passive House makes sense for you, as an industry professional.

 Passive House has arrived — and is growing exponentially.